lurb3/moneytracker/README.md

   It will scale to things beyond just tracking expenses.
 Manage documents, track time and add hourly rates, set an agenda and alerts, etc.

   This is what is working now:
-  - Add daily expenses.
+  - Manage daily expenses.
   - Set a total budget and keep track of it according to spendings.
   - View all expenses on a date interval.

   ## Recent changes (This will most likely be outdated)
     - Add defined Categories and allow user to crud these categories (missing delete, no need for updated) 15/04/2023
+    - Edit / delete expenses 16/04/2023

   ## WIP before next deployment (This will most likely be outdated)
-    - Edit / delete expenses
+    - Upload documents (receipts, invoice, etc.)
+    - Link document to expense
   ## BackLog
   ### Admin
     - Create admin panel/dashboard to get statistics of created users and user actions (don't track their expenses)